CSCI-40500-Fall-2025/ForgeArena/README.md

 - **Gamification**: XP, levels, stats, and visual progress bars
 - **Protected Routes**: Authentication-based access control

-Important Qualities for our software (layered software architecture project) Our software focuses on building a strong fitness community and keeping members engaged through gamification and friendly competition.
+Important Qualities for our software (layered software architecture project):
+Our software focuses on building a strong fitness community and keeping members engaged through gamification and friendly competition.
 Users can earn XP by completing daily, weekly, and monthly quests, turning workouts into rewarding challenges.
 A leaderboard system tracks progress among individual members and gym clubs, encouraging consistent participation and healthy rivalry.
 All user data, progress, and quest history are securely stored in a database, ensuring that performance is tracked accurately and users can monitor their long-term achievements while staying motivated through community-driven competition.

 ### Setup Instructions